MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremovepackages.md

 ---

 # required metadata
-title: "rxRemovePackages function (RevoScaleR) | Microsoft Docs"
+title: "rxRemovePackages function (RevoScaleR) "
 description: " **NOTE: This new API is in pre-release mode and subject to change before final release.**  Removes installed packages from a compute context. "
 keywords: "(RevoScaleR), rxRemovePackages, remove, uninstall, packages, sql"
 author: "heidisteen"